 It is important to know and understand your rights and responsibilities as a landlord as well as the tenants.
 The tenancy agreement, which is signed by both the landlord and the tenant, will detail most of both your obligations.

-Tenancy Deposit Protection Scheme (TDS)
+Tenancy Deposit Protection Schemes

-Landlords are obliged to place their tenants’ deposits in one of the Government approved tenancy deposit protection schemes.
+Where the tenancy is an Assured Shorthold Tenancy, landlords are obliged to place their tenants’ deposits in one of the Government approved tenancy deposit protection schemes.
 This is to ensure the deposit is protected and fairly returned to the tenant at the end of the agreed term.

 You or your letting agent will need to protect the deposit with such a scheme within 30 days of being paid by the tenant.